Ariedam64/MagicGarden-modMenu/README.md

 - Teleport to the player or jump into their garden.
 - Inspect inventory, journal, stats, and activity log; these views are read-only and cannot give you items.
 - Follow keeps you right behind the target; Pet follow sends your pets to trail them.

+### Friends menu
+- Send friend requests to players, accept/reject incoming requests, or remove friends.
+- See real-time online status and which room your friends are in.
+- View friend gardens, inventory, stats (respects their privacy settings).
+- Privacy tab lets you control what data friends can see: garden, inventory, stats, journal, activity log.
+- Search tab scans all public rooms to find a player and join their room.

 ### Room menu
 - Three tabs. **Public Rooms** lists 100+ public rooms you can join directly on the web version (magicgarden.gg / magiccircle.gg / starweaver.org).
 Discord Activity cannot join directly.
 View who is inside, sort, and refresh.